How to Remove Malware from Your Windows PC [Updated 2020]

-We suggest trying our Thor Foresight product to better protect you from brand new and unlisted malware antivirus software can’t detect.
-It will also sanitize your Internet traffic and block malicious traffic, making sure you have your both financial and confidential information data safe.
+Thor Premium Home does everything I mentioned in the paragraph above and is able to protect you from brand new and unlisted malware that traditional antivirus software can’t detect.
+It will also sanitize your Internet traffic and block malicious sources, making sure you have both your financial and confidential information safely kept.

 I also added a list of in-depth articles we recommend reading so you can better know how to recognize different signs of malware infection and protect your computer with multiple layers of security.